 Deciding on which treatment strategies one may utilize depends on many factors, including the individual’s motivation and preference, severity of symptoms, and experience with previous treatment approaches.
 In many cases, CBT and medication work hand-in-hand and can together enhance overall improvement.

-To receive further information about our program and clinical services, please contact Barbara Davidson at (617) 726-6766.
+To receive further information about our program and clinical services, please contact Cara Fazio at (617) 726-6766.

 If you are interested in learning more, we would recommend the following articles: